RAJBAPU/tigerHallTech/README.md

     "model": null
 }

-4./tigers/sightings?tigerId= : GET request to get details of a particular tiger
+4./tigers/sightings?tigerId= : GET request to get details of a particular tiger.
+In image fe will get the firebase url of the image but without the base url

 Response: